codesyntax/pymipago/CONTRIBUTING.rst

     $ git commit -m "Your detailed description of your changes."
     $ git push origin name-of-your-bugfix-or-feature

 7. Submit a pull request through the GitHub website.
+Travis-ci will be used to test your changes and the integration with master with several python versions.

 Pull Request Guidelines
 -----------------------